A chronology of the major events in the history of imprisonment for debt and escape from debt in England. Compilation in progress.

 1722

 The Act Against Southwark Mint dissolves the sanctuary, and offers terms for the inhabitants.
-Nearly six thousand people register for relief.
+Nearly six thousand people register for relief, the majority having it granted.

 1724

-November: Both an act relieving insolvent debtors and the Act suppressing Wapping Mint become law.
+November: Both the Act relieving insolvent debtors and the Act suppressing Wapping Mint become law.
+The latter definitively suppresses Wapping Mint, and renders it impossible to claim any similar rights within the London Bills of Mortality.

 December: Wapping Mint is suppressed by the local authorities, supported by soldiers from the Tower of London garrison.